chipmuenk/pyfda/docs/source/development/dev_general.rst

 changed in a widget, a Qt signal is emitted that can be processed by other widgets with a ``sig_rx`` slot for receiving information.
 The dict ``dict_sig`` is attached to the signal as a "payload", providing information about the sender and the type of event . ``sig_rx`` is connected to the ``process_sig_rx()`` method that processes the dict.

 Many Qt signals can be connected to one Qt slot and one signal to many slots, so signals of input and plot widgets are collected in :mod:`pyfda.input_widgets.input_tab_widgets` and :mod:`pyfda.plot_widgets.plot_tab_widgets` respectively and connected collectively.

 When a redraw / calculations can take a long time, it makes sense to perform these operations only when the widget is visible and store the need for a redraw in a flag.

 .. code::

     class MyWidget(QWidget):
         sig_resize = pyqtSignal()   # emit a local signal upon resize sig_rx = pyqtSignal(object) # incoming signal
         sig_tx = pyqtSignal(object) # outgoing signal
-        from pyfda.libs.pyfda_qt_lib import emit, sig_loop
+        from pyfda.libs.pyfda_qt_lib import emit

         def __init__(self, parent):
             super(MyWidget, self).__init__(parent)
             self.data_changed = True # initialize flags